Future Plan

 Transformation across academic programs, support services and educational spaces will ensure we can further enhance the student experience, increase student success and be responsive to our community, while improving financial operations.

-The core of the work we do remains the same, but it is clear that how we do it must change.
+The core of the work we do remains the same, but how we do it must change.
 As we continue to focus on student success and shift to becoming a student-ready college, OCC will continue to smooth the path for our students.
 The changes we make will enhance the student experience by:

 • Increasing student retention and graduation rates